Joao208/v2-twitter/README.md

 #### Get User Timeline By UserId

-For get timeline of user by userid: all parameters and fields can be consulted [https://developer.twitter.com/en/docs/twitter-api/fields](here)
+For get timeline of user by user id: all parameters and fields can be consulted [here](https://developer.twitter.com/en/docs/twitter-api/fields)

 ```js
 twitter